Upcoming Meetings 1:00pm

 Monthly Meetings @ The Village Grille

 Monthly meetings are held at The Village Grille, corner of Hoffman and East River Drive, Allouez.
 The location has no stairs or steps, convenient parking, and a room to better accommodate speakers and conversation.
-There will be three selections from which to choose lunch – each one will be priced at $15 (includes tax and tip).
-Lunch is at 12:00 noon on the third Thursday, with monthly speakers presenting.
+Join us for lunch, regular menu.
+Lunch is at 1:00pm on the third Thursday, with monthly speakers presenting.

 SCOTUS DECIDES FEDERAL LAWSUIT ON ISSUES RAISED BY BCTA AND WILL